Slimey489/Calculator/README.md

 Calculator
 =========
-This is a calculator made in java using the swing api.
+This is a calculator made in java using the swing API.